selmaohneh/bbq-buddy/requirements/friends-following-feature.md

 ### Privacy

-- User statistics (BBQ sessions) not shown on other profiles
+- User statistics (BBQ sessions) are publicly viewable on all profiles
+- Session details are public (supports community discovery and engagement)
 - All profiles publicly viewable (by design)
 - Usernames publicly searchable (by design)